 What Level of Blood Sugar Is Dangerous?
 High & Low Levels Explained (2026)

 What Is a Dangerous Blood Sugar Level?
-A Clinical Deep Dive

-Low Blood Sugar (Hypoglycemia)
+Low Blood Sugar

 Symptoms of Dangerously Low Blood Sugar:

-• Uncontrollable physical shaking, tremors, or muscle weakness
+• Uncontrollable shaking, tremors, or muscle weakness

-• Profuse, cold sweating even in comfortable, cool environments
+• Profuse cold sweating in cool environments

-• Rapid, pounding heartbeat (palpitations) and severe anxiety
+• Rapid heartbeat and severe anxiety

-• Dizziness leading to visual disturbances, fainting, or sudden collapse
+• Dizziness leading to fainting or collapse

-High Blood Sugar (Hyperglycemia)
+High Blood Sugar

 Symptoms of Dangerously High Blood Sugar:

-• Excessive, unquenchable thirst (polydipsia) accompanied by dry mouth
+• Excessive thirst and dry mouth

-• Frequent, high-volume urination (polyuria), particularly throughout the night
+• Frequent, high-volume urination

-• Severe blurred vision or a sudden, terrifying inability to focus your eyes
+• Blurred vision or inability to focus

-• Nausea, intense vomiting, or deep, unexplained abdominal pain
+• Nausea, vomiting, or abdominal pain

 What Happens If Blood Sugar Is Too High?